 2. Lifting the pivot foot before releasing the ball to dribble

 Sometimes, players will lift the pivot foot before they release the ball to begin dribbling.
 This is another illegal movement.

 This is a fairly common form of traveling and it can be a difficult call for officials to make, as the move happens very quickly.

 3. Jumping and coming back down before release

 If a player controls the basketball and jumps – leaving the floor with both feet – and comes back down with the ball before shooting or passing, a traveling violation has occurred.

 4. Taking more than two steps while moving

 Traveling can also occur when a player receives the ball while moving.
 A player can catch the basketball on the run and take two steps before stopping, passing, or shooting.
 There are times when a player takes a third step.
 That is a traveling violation.

 Other Illegal Movements and Traveling Situations

-In addition to the more common traveling situations we’ve just discussed, there are others that occur less often.
+In addition to these more common traveling situations we’ve just discussed, there are others that occur less often.